Tiling Cost Breakdown

 Q: How do I fix and grout natural stone tiles?

-A: Natural stones are known to be moisture sensitive, and they require some amounts of sealing to keep them in good shape.
+A: Natural stones are known to be moisture sensitive, and they require some amount of sealing to keep them in good shape.

 When fixing tiles made of natural stone, you need to use a natural stone adhesive as well as a waterproof tile grout.
 After installation, be sure to use a sealant to keep water and moisture away from your tiles.